hackdaymanifesto/site/README.md

   <dd>If provided it will turn your name into a link in the supporters section</dd>
 </dl>

-Commit your changes, push them to github, create a pull request and one of our helpful contributors will have it merged in.
+Commit your changes, push them to GitHub, create a pull request and one of our helpful contributors will have it merged in.

 ## Editing

-The manifesto content can be found in `content/contents.lr` and the body section is a markdown document.
+The manifesto content can be found in `content/contents.lr` and the body section is a Markdown document.

 You can either edit the file in a text editor or launch the lektor admin and edit it from there.

 ## Running locally

-The hack day manifesto uses [Lektor](https://www.getlektor.com) to render the web content, and docker-compose to run locally.
+The Hackday Manifesto uses [Lektor](https://www.getlektor.com) to render the web content, and docker-compose to run locally.

 To get the development server running in order to see live previews of your